 2b.
 When the time comes for a new model

-Lift equipment has a life cycle that can be extended by refurbishment of parts and modernisation of aesthetics but eventually, the most economical solution will be complete removal and replacement.
-Safety for lift users and our lift engineers is always paramount to any decision made to replace existing lift equipment.
-The first step for a replacement lift is for a lift company to undertake a site survey, to establish whether a new lift can fit into the existing shaft and to give advice on the most suitable size and specification.
+Lift equipment has a life cycle that can be extended by the refurbishment of parts and modernisation of aesthetics.
+Still, eventually, the most economical solution will be complete removal and replacement.
+Safety for lift users and our engineers is always paramount to any decision to replace existing lift equipment.
+The first step for a replacement lift is for a lift company to undertake a site survey, to establish whether a new lift can fit into the existing shaft and to advise on the most suitable size and specification.

-Most lift providers are able to supply lift services to local authorities, councils and housing associations, to help maintain the existing stock of passenger and goods lifts in communal access areas, stair lifts and disabled lifts for tenants.
+Most lift providers can supply lift services to local authorities, councils and housing associations to help maintain the existing stock of passenger and goods lifts in communal access areas, stair lifts and disabled lifts for tenants.

-We work in both private and public housing, forming strong relationships with leading contractors for design and build tenders, working with architects and clients in traditional procurement routes, and liaising directly with Housing Associations to provide lifts based on the needs of the tenants.
-Why not find out more about the work we do within the housing sector?
+We work in private and public housing, forming solid relationships with leading contractors for design and build tenders, working with architects and clients in traditional procurement routes, and liaising directly with Housing Associations to provide lifts based on the needs of the tenants.
+Why not find out more about our work within the housing sector?